-The action of other antihypertensive drugs may be potentiated by furosemide, especially in combination with ACE (angiotensin converting enzyme) inhibitors.
-The administration of ACE inhibitors to patients pre-treated with furosemide may lead to deterioration in renal function including renal failure, or may result in severe hypotension especially when an ACE inhibitor or angiotensin II receptor antagonist is given for the first time or for the first time in an increased dose.
+The action of other antihypertensive drugs may be potentiated by furosemide, especially in combination with ACE inhibitors.
+The administration of ACE inhibitors to patients pre-treated with furosemide may lead to a deterioration in renal function including renal failure, or may result in severe hypotension especially when an angiotensin converting enzyme inhibitor (ACE inhibitor) or angiotensin II receptor antagonist is given for the first time or for the first time in an increased dose.
 Consideration must be given to interrupting the administration of furosemide temporarily or at least reducing the dose of furosemide for 3 days before starting treatment with or increasing the dose of an ACE inhibitor or angiotensin II receptor antagonist.